Mark Leckey: Life and career

-Leckey was born in Birkenhead, Wirral, near Liverpool, in 1964.
-In a 2008 interview in The Guardian, he described how he grew up in a working class family and became a ‘casual’ in his youth.
+Leckey was born in Birkenhead, Wirral, near Liverpool, England, in 1964.
+In a 2008 interview in The Guardian, he described how he grew up in a working class family and became a "casual" in his youth.
 His parents both worked for Littlewoods, the clothes store and betting company based in Liverpool.
 School, at a comprehensive in Ellesmere Port in Cheshire, was not a happy experience for Leckey.
 He left school at 15 with one O Level, in art, and at 19 became obsessed with learning about ancient civilizations.
 He has described himself as an autodidact, "That's why I use bigger words than I should.
 It's a classic sign."
 Following a conversation with his stepfather he took his A Levels and went to an art college in Newcastle from 1987 to 1990, but didn't enjoy it.

 Leckey moved to New York in late 1995 and first returned to London in 1997, where he worked for web design agency Online Magic.
 When he made the video Fiorucci Made Me Hardcore in 1999, he was living in a tiny flat in Windmill Street, in Fitzrovia.
 He formed the band donAteller with Ed Laliq, and had the first gig at the 414 Club in Brixton.
 Later band members include Enrico David and Bonnie Camplin.
 He served as professor of film studies at the Städelschule, Frankfurt-am-Main, Germany from 2005 to 2009.

 He lives in north London with his wife, Lizzie Carey-Thomas, a curator of contemporary art at the Serpentine Gallery, and their daughter.